dekuNukem/duckyPad/keymap_instructions.md

 ## (Short Story of) HID Usage ID

-When you press a key, you keyboard sends a **`USB HID Usage ID`** to the computer, so it knows which key is pressed.
+When you press a key, the keyboard sends a **`USB HID Usage ID`** to the computer, to let it know which key was pressed.

 Each key has a unique HID Usage ID, you can [find a list here](https://gist.github.com/MightyPork/6da26e382a7ad91b5496ee55fdc73db2).